decenterland/vision/README.md

 signup information coming soon.

 ###################
-note: decenterland is not decentraland. decenterland is a value storage system that is compatiable with decentraland.
+note: decenterland is not decentraland. decenterland is a value storage system that is compatiable with and exchangeable inside of decentraland.
 As an island of exchange, decenterland has teamed up with DAONOW, nftxchanges.zil and spintrade.crypto

 ###################
 ASA assets on Algorand Explorer